Unique Considerations

 Local Regulations

-- Building Codes: Ensure all preservation work complies with [Your Location] building codes to avoid fines and ensure safety.
+- Building Codes: Ensure all repairs comply with local building codes to avoid fines and ensure safety.